 Intermediate accounting begins an in-depth study of generally accepted accounting principles and their theoretical basis.
 Students explore the contents of and interrelationships among the balance sheet, income statement and statement of cash flows, along with techniques for analyzing and correcting errors.
 Some of the more important standards of the Financial Accounting Standards Board are included.
-Prerequisites: ACC 212 and BUS 202.
+Prerequisites: ACC 212 and BUS 202 or ACC 212 and concurrent enrollment in BUS 202.
 Offered fall and spring.